Owenyx/Banker/README.md

     ./main
 Then just follow the program's instructions and the steps detailed in the overview. input.txt must be present in the same directory for the program to work.

+To terminate the program, enter a negative process value when prompted "What process?"